Famous Berlin kebab stand catches fire

 The capital’s fire department said Monday it was called to the blaze at Mustafa’s Gemuese Kebap stand at 9 a.m.
 Firefighters were able to put out the fire in the small street-side stand quickly and nobody was injured, but the structure was damaged and had to be closed for business.

-The stand is popular among tourists and Berliners alike, and is renowned for its seemingly perpetual long lines of customers waiting their turn.
+The stand is popular among tourists and Berliners alike, and is renowned for its seemingly perpetual long lines of customers waiting for a meal.

 It was not immediately clear how long the business would be shut or how extensive the damage was.